Rotisserie Whole Leg of Lamb with Orange and Fennel Dry Brine

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.

-plus 50 (mostly) new recipes to get you cooking.
+Everything you could ask about the rotisserie, plus 50 (mostly) new recipes to get you cooking.

 It’s a Kindle e-book, so you can download it and start reading immediately!

 *Enjoyed this post?
 Want to help out DadCooksDinner?
 Subscribe to DadCooksDinner using the RSS or Email options on the right, link to this post from your blog, recommend DadCooksDinner to your friends, or buy something from Amazon.com through the links on this site.
 Thank you!

 Visit Thermoworks for my preferred instant read thermometers: my all time favorite Thermapen, the best value ThermoPop, and the high-heat resistant ChefAlarm probe thermometer.
 (Buy one through these links and your purchase will support DadCooksDinner!)